apl-cornell/viaduct/artifact-eval/README.md

 one optimized for the LAN setting and another optimized for the WAN setting.
-The command will then run four versions of each benchmark over the same inputs: the compiled LAN and WAN versions, as well as hand-written Bool and Yao versions that are use Boolean and Yao circuits respectively.
+The command will then run four versions of each benchmark over the same inputs: the compiled LAN and WAN versions, as well as hand-written Bool and Yao versions that use Boolean and Yao circuits respectively.

 We have provided a `settraffic` script that uses the `tc` utility to simulate a LAN or WAN environment.
 The script artificially creates a bandwidth limits